Gustavo Torres

-Gustavo Adolfo Torres Grueso (born 15 June 1996) is a Colombian professional footballer who plays as a forward for América de Cali.
+Gustavo Adolfo Torres Grueso (born 15 June 1996) is a Colombian professional footballer who plays as a forward for Deportivo Pereira.

 Career

 National team

 Torres represented Colombia for the 2013 South American Under-17 Football Championship held in Argentina.
 On April 2, 2013 Torres scored his first goal with the national U-17 team against Paraguay in a match that ended 1–1.